gispatial/TCReactNative/README.md

 Then return back to the root install CD .. and run below command

+## System Requirements
+NodeJS
+Make sure you have a recent version (8.11 or later) of ​Node​ installed globally.
+We recommend installing Node and Watchman using ​Homebrew​.
+Run the following commands

+in a Terminal after installing Homebrew:

+brew install node brew install watchman

+If you have already installed Node on your system, make sure it is Node 8.3 or newer.

+Watchman​ is a tool by Facebook for watching changes in the filesystem.
+It is highly recommended you install it for better performance.

+Yarn (recommend)
+​

+Please follow yarn official install guide.​ https://yarnpkg.com/en/docs/install#mac-stable

+## Xcode & CocoaPods

+The easiest way to install Xcode is via the ​Mac App Store​.
+Installing Xcode will also install the iOS Simulator and all the necessary tools to build your iOS app.
+If you have already installed Xcode on your system, make sure it is version 9.4 or newer.

+## Command Line Tools
+You will also need to install the Xcode Command Line Tools.
+Open Xcode, then choose “Preferences…” from the Xcode menu.
+Go to the Locations panel and install the tools by selecting the most recent version in the Command Line Tools dropdown.

+Installing an iOS Simulator in Xcode

+To install a simulator, open ​Xcode > Preferences…​ and select the ​Components​ tab.
+Select a simulator with the corresponding version of iOS you wish to use.

 ## CocoaPods

 CocoaPods​ is built with Ruby and it will be installable with the default Ruby available on macOS.
 You can use a Ruby Version manager, however we recommend that you use the standard Ruby available on macOS unless you know what you’re doing.